jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 </details>

-It will then create a folder with the same name, copy several files, and run yarn install to install any dependencies for the project.
+This will create a new Backstage app in a folder called `backstage` in your root directory with the same name, copy several files, and run yarn install to install any dependencies for the project.

 After a few minutes, Backstage should be ready to go: